AntonioTepsich/Convolutional-KANs/README.md

 ### Parameters in a KAN Convolution
 Suppose that we have a KxK kernel.
 In this case, for each element of this matrix we have a ϕ, which its parameter count is: gridsize + 1.
-For implementation issues, eficcient kan defines:
+For implementation issues, efficient kan defines:
 ![image](./images/splines.png)

-This gives more expresability to the activation function b.
+This gives more expressability to the activation function b.
 So the parameter count for a linear layer is gridsize + 2.
 So in total we have K²(gridsize + 2) parameters for KAN Convolution, vs only K² for a common convolution.
-Consider that gridsize is tipically (in our experiments) between k and k², but k tends to be a small value, between 2 and 16.
+Consider that gridsize is typically (in our experiments) between k and k², but k tends to be a small value, between 2 and 16.
 ## Preliminary Evaluations
 The different architectures we have tested are:
 - KAN Convolutional Layers connected to Kan Linear Layers (KKAN)